haoluns/2DFPCA/Readme.md

 basis1, basis2, betalist, threshold)
 ```
 * demo.R: A demo script for fitting two-dimensional FPCA on the MNIST data of digit 0.
-* demo_simu.R: The MNIST handwritten digits data set.
+* demo_simu.R: A demo script for a simulation study of the two-dimensional FPCA.
-* Mnist.RData: A demo script for a simulation study of the two-dimensional FPCA.
+* Mnist.RData: The MNIST handwritten digits data set.
+Can be downloaded with ```download.file```.
 * fpc_0and1x.RData: The first three FPCs for the simulation study.
+Can be downloaded with ```download.file```.